-Someone's socio-economic background will also interact with other parts of their identity, with social class often
+Someone's socio-economic background will also interact with other parts of their identity, with social class often inflicting a double disadvantage in combination with other characteristics such as gender, ethnicity or disability.

 For example, in the top professions the gender pay gap is around £10,000 year, and the socio-economic pay gap is £6,400.
 However, the pay gap in these professions between the most privileged men and the least privileged women is £18,900, over £2,000 more than the two gaps simply added together.5